Abram M. Scott

-Abram Marshall Scott (March 13, 1785 – June 12, 1833) was a National Republican Mississippi politician born in Edgefield County in the Province of South Carolina.
+Abram Marshall Scott (March 13, 1785 – June 12, 1833) was a politician in Mississippi.
+He was born in Edgefield County in the Province of South Carolina.
 He was an early settler of Wilkinson County, Mississippi and was instrumental in founding the town of Woodville, Mississippi.
 He held local political offices before his election to the Mississippi State Senate.
+As President of the Mississippi Senate he also served as Lieutenant Governor of Mississippi.
+He belonged to the National Republican Party.